k78ma/quartz/content/ML/Normalizing Flows.md

 ---
 Normalizing flows are [[Unsupervised Learning|probabilistic generative models]], learning a probability model by transforming a simple distribution into a more complex one using a deep network.
 Normalizing flows can both sample from this distribution and evaluate the probability of new examples.
 However, they require specialized architecture; each layer must be invertible (transform data in both directions).

+Normalizing flows can be used for [[Generative Flows|generative applications]], as well as for [[Normalizing Flows for Approximating Densities|approximating other density models]].

 ## Intuition
 See [[1D Normalizing Flows Intuition]] for an example.

 ## Formulation
 We aim to transform a multivariate base distribution $Pr(z)$ to a model distribution $Pr(x)$ with a deep neural network.
+- The invertibility requirement means that the latent space $z$ must be the same size as the data space $x$ (a continuous invertible map between ordinary Euclidean spaces requires equal dimensions).

 Consider applying a function $x=f[z, \phi]$ to a random variable $z \in \mathbb{R}^{D}$ with base density $Pr(z)$, where $f[z, \phi]$ is a deep network.
 The resulting variable $x \in \mathbb{R}^{D}$ has a new distribution.
 A sample $x^{\ast }$ can be drawn from this distribution by drawing a sample $z^{\ast}$ from the base density and passing it through the neural network so that $x^{\ast}=f[z^{\ast}, \phi]$.